alberteseeberg/Adapting_music/README.md

 ## Adapting to the sound of music - music discrimination skills in recently implanted cochlear implant users

-This you can find the scripts used for the analyses in the paper.
-A link to the paper can be found [here](https://www.google.com).
+Here you can find the scripts used for the analyses in the paper.
+The paper can be found [here](https://www.google.com).

 Everything is coded using *R*.